actionhero/actionhero/site/source/includes/docs/core/action_cluster.md

 **WARNING**

 RPC calls are authenticated against `api.config.serverToken` and communication happens over redis pub/sub.
-BE CAREFUL, as you can call *any* method within the API namespace on an actionhero server, including shutdown() and read *any* data on that node.
+BE CAREFUL, as you can call *any* method within the API namespace on an ActionHero server, including shutdown() and read *any* data on that node.

 ### Connections

 Some special RPC tools have been added so that you can interact with connections across multiple nodes.
 Speficially the chat sub-system needs to be able to boot and move connections into rooms, regardless of which node they are connected to.

-actionhero has exposed `api.connections.apply` which can be used to retrive data about and modify a connection on any node.
+ActionHero has exposed `api.connections.apply` which can be used to retrive data about and modify a connection on any node.

 ### api.connections.apply(connectionId, method, args, callback)
 - connectionId is required